IBM/aspera-cli/README.md

 > **Note:** It gets its value after shell command line parsing and `ascli` extended value parsing.

-In the following examples (using a POSIX shell, such as `bash`), several equivalent sample commands are provided.
+In the following examples (using a POSIX shell, such as `bash`), several equivalent commands are provided.
 For all example, most of special character handling is not specific to `ascli`:
 It depends on the underlying syntax: shell , JSON, etc...
 Depending on the case, a different `format` option is used to display the actual value.